 Also, it gives you the exact location where the fish is and even lets you know about those rocks, sand, and weeds underwater.
 What also makes it flexible is its ability to be used in diverse settings.
 To be precise, you can take it for fishing at the lake, sea, offshore, etc.

 So, it would be advisable to utilize it in bigger spaces.
-Apart from the kayakers, the canoe owners can make good use of this fish finder.
+Apart from the kayakers, the canoe owners can make good use of this one.

 Those who are into ice fishing will also find it great, provided that the transducer needs to be dropped below the ice so that accurate readings can be achieved.
 The batter life is also quite good as it would give you around eight to nine hours of constant use.